daniel-grimm/reference-material/tools/PowerApps.md

 ## Shortcomings
 References to other tables in Dataverse is a bit mysterious.
 Not all data types can be referenced via formula.
 For instance Text can be referred to via formula, but Email, which is a sub-type of Text, cannot be referenced.

 I find a feature of Power Apps to also be a flaw.
 If you have a column that is a part of a form or process or flow, you cannot delete the column without first removing the reference and republishing.
 This is a huge headache when wanting to do something as simple as changing the sub-type of the column.
+This can cause extensive menial re-work as you delete all references, change the type, and then re-add all the references in the application.